amrussell19/Solutions_Challenge/README.md

 # Jupyter

 After insalling Conda and it's packages, I was using JupyterLab to write out the code.
-It's a good format that code blocks and keeps it easy to follow / edit.
+It's a good format that makes it easy to use code blocks and editting your code.

 ![image](https://user-images.githubusercontent.com/95093171/143609555-fdd42365-a84e-416f-821a-260e60f918c2.png)